| The sections to be presented will

 "health" qualities of food rather than calories

+or effects on body size.
 An example of some of the basic

 dimensions that we consider in the study of eating disorders